 Well, that's not 100% true because he gave me a sneak peek at what's around the corner.
-Let's just say that it's going to blow your mind (but it has nothing to do with the diamond shapes above).
+Let's say that it will blow your mind (but it has nothing to do with the diamond shapes above).

 Be sure to provide me with the details, such as the characteristics you desire and the price range.
-I hope you receive a lot of benefit from reading this article.
+I hope you receive a lot of benefits from reading this article.
 I look forward to helping you select a diamond.

 Please share this post with your friends via social media and tag @NiceIceDiamonds.